 Asian and Middle Eastern Studies

 St John's is one of the leading Colleges with Asian and Middle Eastern Studies (AMES) expertise.
 The Director of Studies Dr Adam Chau, is an anthropologist of Chinese religion as well as a Fellow of the College and a member of the Faculty.
-St John's has two other China specialists (including one who is also proficient in Japanese) and two Hebrew specialists amongst the Fellowship.
+St John's has three other China specialists (including one who is also proficient in Japanese), one Middle-Eastern historian and two Hebrew specialists amongst the Fellowship.

 Organisation of Teaching